 The best villages in Portugal

-Portugal count a high number of historical villages, especially at the Border with Spain.
+Portugal counts a high number of historical villages, especially close to the Border with Spain.
 Many of them are located on hills and fortified making them very scenic.
 If you can stray from the big hub of Lisbon - Sintra - Porto - Algarve, I recommend taking a road trip and exploring the countryside to discover those little gems of Portugal.

 Here is my selection of the most charming ones, "the best villages in Portugal ", based on how scenic they were from the outside and the inside.

 - Monsanto and its huge boulders

 - Obidos where you can walk on the fortification wall